-• Foreign currency forwards
+Foreign currency forwards

-In 2014, the Group entered into foreign currency hedging arrangements with various counterparties to manage its exposure to foreign currency fluctuations.
+URC entered into foreign currency hedging arrangements with various counterparties to manage its exposure to foreign currency fluctuations.
 Such derivatives are not designated as accounting hedges.
 The gains or losses on these instruments are accounted for directly as a charge against or credit to profit or loss.
-During the year, the Group preterminated all foreign currency derivative contracts, where the Group recognized realized gain of \$\mathbb{P}109.8\$ million from the transaction.
+In 2014, URC pre-terminated all foreign currency derivative contracts, and recognized a realized gain of P109.8 million.